Haitian Spaghetti Recipe (Espageti With Hotdogs)

 - 1 cup of chopped bell peppers (I used a mix of green and red)

-Now add ¼ cup of starchy pasta water and 2 tablespoon tomato puree to the pan and cook for another minute.
+Step 6: Now add ยผ cup of starchy pasta water and 2 tablespoon tomato puree to the pan and cook for another minute.

 Yes, sure, you can.
-Skip adding meat and make sure the epis is vegan.
+Skip adding meat and make sure the Epis is vegan.
 Epis has all the vegan ingredients except the chicken stock.
-You can make it using veg stock if you follow veganism.
+You can make it with veg stock if you follow a vegan diet.

 Serving Suggestions

-Traditionally, Haitian Spaghetti is served on its own for breakfast, brunch, or lunch in Haiti homes.
+Traditionally, Haitian-style spaghetti is served on its own for breakfast, brunch, or lunch in Haitian homes.
 Sliced avocados, hard-boiled eggs, or homemade bread can be served on the side.

 Some people also like to serve some ketchup on the side with this flavorful dish.

-As it needs minimal ingredients and time, I also like to make it for busy weeknight dinners.
+I also like to make it for busy weeknight dinners as it needs minimal ingredients and time.

-You can serve a refreshing salad, soup, or bruschetta on the side for a filling meal.
+For a filling meal, you can serve a refreshing salad, soup, or bruschetta on the side.

 Ingredients